Ingest NDJSON data

 Defining a column as "column_name String json:$" in the Data Source schema will ingest each line in the NDJSON file as a String in the column_name column.

-This is very handy in a few scenarios.
+This is very useful in some scenarios.

 When you have nested arrays, such as polygons: